R894/gemini-discord-bot/README.md

 ## Configuration

-1. Create a `.env` file in the root directory and add your Discord Bot token and OpenAI API key:
+1. Create a `.env` file in the root directory and add your Discord Bot token and Gemini API key:

     ```env
     BOT_TOKEN=your-discord-bot-token
-    API_KEY=your-openai-api-key
+    API_KEY=your-gemini-api-key
     ```

 ## Running the Bot